 The school year is organised into six half terms, each divided by a week’s holiday.
 At the end of each term there is usually a holiday of two weeks.
-The summer term is followed by a six-week vacation.
+The summer term is followed by a five or six-week vacation.
 The school year runs from September to July.

 The school day is usually between 9.00am and 3.30pm with an hour break for lunch.
 Many children stay at school for a hot school lunch (free in reception, Year 1 and Year 2) and some children bring a packed lunch, such as sandwiches.
 It is your choice but you must inform the school of your decision.

 The average class size is 28 – 32 children.
 If your child needs help with English, the school will arrange specialist support.

 State education is free in the UK.
 All materials, such as pencils, paper, textbooks, exercise books etc., are provided by the school at no charge.
 Most schools have a uniform and you will be expected to provide this.
 You will also be asked to provide suitable clothing so that your child can participate in swimming and physical education (PE) lessons.
 Occasionally classes attend visits off school premises and you may be asked to make a small financial contribution towards this.

 As the University is next to the city there are two councils that deal with the areas close to us.
 Nottingham City Council covers areas such as Dunkirk, Lenton and Wollaton.
 Nottinghamshire County Council covers areas such as Beeston, Bramcote, Chilwell and Sutton Bonington.